In a period of growth for your shop?see our specialized solutions

 (Number of sales you got) ÷ (number of visitors you had) = Your conversion rate for that time period

-You can work that number backwards to help you with your goal.
-How many sales did you decide you wanted in a day (week, month)?
+You can work that number backward to help you with your goal.
+How many sales did you want in a day (week, month)?
 If you want 20 sales, you need 1000 visitors – if your site and customers are average.
-You may have an amazing site or a truly engaged audience, and so you will need less visitors to get 20 sales.
+You may have an amazing site or a truly engaged audience, and so you will need fewer visitors to get 20 sales.

 (Number of sales you want) ÷ 0.02 = (Number of visitors you need)